jcollado/aria-ng/README.md

 	aria blueprints/tosca/node-cellar.yaml

-You can also get it in JSON format:
+You can also get it in JSON or YAML formats:

 	aria blueprints/tosca/node-cellar.yaml --json